victoriaalicex/aws-vpc-build/README.md

 ## Mistakes Made and Fixed

-**Wrong CIDR range** — initially typed `10.0.1.0/24` as the subnet when my VPC was `172.31.0.0/16`.
+**Wrong CIDR range** — initially typed `10.0.1.0/24` as the subnet when my VPC was `my home ip redacted`.
 These are different IP families — the subnet must be a slice of the parent VPC range.

 **Subnet overlap** — hit an overlap error because AWS default subnets already occupied part of the range.
 Fixed by checking existing subnets and picking a non-overlapping block.